How Many People Use Google in 2021

 1. What percentage of searches are done on Google?

-Google has been sitting on the Search throne for a long time — currently, it holds 92.06% of the search engine market share worldwide.
-This breaks down to approximately 72% of the desktop market and 92% of the mobile search market share.
-The total number of google searches grows between 10% and 15% every year.
+Google has been sitting on the Search throne for a long time.
+Currently, it holds 91.38% of the search engine market share worldwide.
+This breaks down to approximately 86% of the desktop market and around 95% of the mobile search market share.
+The total number of google searches over the past few years has remained stable.

 2. How many Google searches per day?

-Holding the majority of the search engine market, Google processes a huge amount of searches.
-The average number of daily Google searches is 5.8 billion which translates into 2 trillion global searches per year.
+Holding the majority of the search engine market, Google processes a huge amount of queries.
+The average number of daily Google searches is 3.5 billion which translates into 1.2 trillion global searches per year.

 (Internet Live Stats)